niklak/dom_smoothie/README.md

 <details>
-    <summary><b>Formatted text content</b></summary>
+    <summary><b>Formatted text content and Markdown</b></summary>

 By default, the text content is output as-is, without formatting, preserving whitespace from the original HTML document.
 Depending on the document's initial markup, this can be quite verbose and inconvenient.

-In version 0.5.0, it will be possible to retrieve formatted text content.
+To retrieve formatted text content, set text_mode: `TextMode::Formatted` in the config.
-To enable this, set `text_mode: TextMode::Formatted` in the config.
+This formatting does not preserve table structures, meaning table data may be output as plain text without column alignment.
-This formatting is simple; for example, it does not account for table formatting.
+While this formatting is not as structured as Markdown, it provides a cleaner output compared to raw text.

-It is certainly nowhere near markdown-level, but the result is noticeably cleaner than without formatting.
+`TextMode::Markdown` enables markdown formatting.

 ```rust